Hot Springs, AT&T at odds over damage to sewer lines

 A waterline contractors damaged in the North Moore Road area caused a lengthy outage on Thanksgiving.
 Hot Springs Utilities Director Monty Ledbetter said contractors are supposed to spot dig ahead of the boring machine to verify if water or sewer lines are in the area.

 "When they first started they weren't doing that," he said.
 "There were a couple of crews that were breaking mains right and left and costing us a lot of overtime to fix the leaks.
-We're running low on materials to fix leaks. "
+We're running low on materials to fix leaks.
+Lead times on repair clamps are long.
+It's been a huge issue."

 Ledbetter said contractors aren't supposed to disturb a 3-foot buffer around utility line markings.

-AT&T said its contractors request to have all utility lines marked, but the city's markings aren't always accurate.
+AT&T said its contractors request to have all utility lines marked before they start digging, but the city's markings aren't always accurate.

+"As we work to launch fiber broadband and improve connectivity in more communities, our goal is to minimize any construction-related impacts," Sarah Rodriguez, lead public relations manager for AT&T, said in a written statement.

+"After previously investigating separate cases of sewer and waterline damage, we've determined the damage was the result of inaccurate markings of underground utilities," she wrote.